dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The entry associated with one of such updates contains a list of token hashes, such that: i) the corresponding revoked Access Tokens pertain to the requester; and ii) they were added to or removed from the TRL at that update.
 The processing of a diff query and the related response format are defined in {{ssec-trl-diff-query}}.

-The TRL endpoint allows the following query parameter in a GET request.
+The TRL endpoint allows the following query parameters in a GET request.
+The Authorization Server MUST silently ignore unknown query parameters.

 * 'pmax': if included, it follows the semantics defined in {{Section 3.2.2 of I-D.ietf-core-conditional-attributes}}.
 This query parameter is relevant only in case the GET request is specifically an Observation Request, i.e., if it includes the CoAP Observe option set to 0 (register).
 In such a case, this parameter indicates the maximum time, in seconds, between two consecutive notifications for the observation in question, regardless whether the TRL resource has changed or not.